This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 With a great smell, all natural ingredients and a gentle formulation that will also heal sensitive skin, Earthbath is an obvious top choice.

-This shampoo contains oatmeal, aloe vera, coconut, lime and lemon verbena to soothe dry skin and restore some much needed moisture.
+This shampoo contains oatmeal, and honey to soothe dry skin and restore some much needed moisture.

 There are no harsh chemicals included and it is guaranteed to be PEG-80 (Sorbitan Laurate) free.